Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-auction.md

 Emily - 40 \* 2 = 80 for range 1 - 2

-Although Dave had the highest bid in accordance to DOT amount, when we do the calculations we see that since he only bid for a range of 2, he would need to share the slot with Emily who bid much less.
+Although Dave had the highest bid in accordance to SOLAR amount, when we do the calculations we see that since he only bid for a range of 2, he would need to share the slot with Emily who bid much less.
 Together Dave's and Emily's bids only equal a valuation of `280`.

 Charlie's valuation for the entire range is `300` therefore Charlie is awarded the complete range of the parachain slot.